Pablo-Rovito/insurance-price-estimator/README.md

 # insurance-price-estimator
 Simple estimator to use docker for the first time.
-Integrates Springboot backend, React frontend and PostgreSQL DB
+Integrates Springboot backend, Kafka streams, React frontend and PostgreSQL DB.

 This is a system that allows users to get a quick pricing on a life insurance.